Death of X: Plot synopsis

 Storm and Crystal quickly realize that Magneto is trying to distract them while Cyclops and his team attack the Terrigen cloud.
 Crystal immediately alerts Medusa and the rest of the Royal Family of the situation.
 The Royal Family arrives in hopes of reaching a diplomatic solution with Cyclops without any bloodshed in order to avoid an official declaration of war, but Cyclops has his team attack the royals so Sunfire can fly Alchemy to the Terrigen Cloud uninterrupted.
-While the Inhuman Royal Family battle Emma, the Cuckoos, and Magik, Sunfire gets Alchemy to the cloud where he completely changes the nature of it, making it harmless for mutants and unusable for Inhumans.
-However, the process exposes him to too much Terrigen and he dies after completing it.
+While the Inhuman Royal Family battle Emma Frost, the Cuckoos, and Magik, Sunfire gets Alchemy to the cloud where he completely changes the nature of it, making it harmless for mutants and unusable for Inhumans.
+However, Alchemy is exposed to Terrigen in the process and dies.
 Cyclops meets Medusa and Black Bolt in the center of the cloud, where Medusa tries to get Cyclops to see how he just declared war against the Inhumans and needs to stand down before things escalate further.
-Outside of the cloud, Magik notices Emma starting to strain.
+Outside of the cloud, Magik notices Frost starting to strain.
 Cyclops refuses to stand down and instead acts like he coerces Black Bolt into fatally attacking him, effectively committing suicide just as Crystal's Inhumans and Storm's X-Men finally arrive and bear witness.
 Storm manages to convince the Inhumans that both sides want peace despite what Cyclops did, so they agree to leave each other alone whilst simultaneously working on figuring out a means of fixing the Terrigen situation that would benefit everyone.
 Back at Muir Island, the X-Men all gather together to mourn Cyclops.
-Havok takes Emma aside, doubting Cyclops really died by Black Bolt's hand.
-Emma reveals to Havok that Cyclops really died from Terrigen exposure shortly after they found Madrox, meaning that the Cyclops who has been interacting with everybody ever since was only a telepathic illusion projected into everyone's minds by Emma.
+Havok takes Frost aside, doubting Cyclops really died by Black Bolt's hand.
+Frost reveals to Havok that Cyclops died from Terrigen exposure shortly after they found Madrox, meaning that the Cyclops who has been interacting with everybody ever since was only a telepathic illusion projected into everyone's minds by Frost.
 She explains to Havok that she did not want him to die in vain, she wanted him to die as an idea to unify the mutants under a common goal.